hfndb/cookware-headless-ice/readme.md

 In case you don't want to install npm packages as root user, look [here](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

-For PDF file creation, download and install [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html).
+For PDF file creation, if you prefer to use wkhtmltopdf, then download and install [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html).
 Note: Do not use the version delivered by your package manager, since it has less functionality.